Novaleaf/xlib/README.md

 > **If you have an idea**, Please add an issue on the Repo so we can discuss!  (pull reqeusts are welcome, but lets make sure the feature is a good fit first)

 # Development
+If you have Typescript and VSCode installed, just mirror this repo, install dependencies (I use *Yarn*), and open it in VSCode.

 ## WORK IN PROGRESS!